 Nuclear plants established today considering the experiences, good practices and developing technology that have been experienced for about 70 years are referred to as 3rd (+) Generation.
 Cooling for 72 hours without external human intervention, airplane crash protection, passive safety systems, digital control rooms, compact equipment and system designs and other vital advancements made it possible for nuclear power plants to have a safer design.

-By August 2019, 450 nuclear reactors have been operating in 31 countries and 52 nuclear reactors are being built in 19 countries.
+By July 2023, 410 nuclear reactors have been operating in 31 countries and 57 nuclear reactors are being built in 17 countries.
 These reactors account for 10% of the world's electricity supply.
-On a country-by-country basis, By nuclear energy; France supplies about 72%, Ukraine 53%, Sweden 40%, Belgium 39%, European Union 28%, South Korea 24% and USA 19% of their electricity demand.
+On a country-by-country basis, By nuclear energy; France supplies about 63%, Slovakia 59%, Hungary 47%, Belgium 46%, South Korea 30% and USA 18% of their electricity demand.

-There are 9 nuclear reactors that are being built in China, 7 in India and 6 in Russia .
-In addition, there are 2 nuclear reactors which are being built in the United States, 4 in the United Arab Emirates, 4 in South Korea, 1 in France and 1 in Turkey.
+There are 21 nuclear reactors that are being built in China, 8 in India, 4 in Türkiye, and 3 in Russia .
+In addition, there are 1 nuclear reactor which is being built in the United States, 1 in the United Arab Emirates, 3 in South Korea, and 1 in France.

 After the Fukushima nuclear accident, some countries have announced that they will review their nuclear energy programs but investment in nuclear power plants have continued on a global scale.
 Japan, the country where the Fukushima accident happened, temporarily stopped all nuclear power plants after the accident to check these nuclear power plants according to updated safety standards.
 Japan, which has recommissioned the 5 nuclear reactors as last year, continues to work to get other nuclear power plants to commissioned.